stuartdd/gtools/README.md

 "outFilter":"l1,s1,p1|n2,s2,p2,d2",
 ```

+A _'filter'_ is divided in to _'selector'_(s) by a '|' char.

-Multiple filters are devided by the '|' and each consists of up to 4 elements separated by  a ','
+Selectors consist of up to 4 _'element'_(s) separated by  a ','

+All _'selector'_(s) applied to each to each line in order.

-A single filter does not require a '|'.
-Multiple filters are seperated by '|'.
+A single _'selector'_ does not require a '|'.

+Stage 1

-If the first element is a number then it is a Zero based line number.
-If it is not a valid integer it is treated as a string.
+If _'element'_[0] is a number then it is a ZERO based line number _'selector'_.
+If the line number is >= to the number of lines then the line is NOT selected.

-Any value after the 3rd comma is used as a seperator and appended to each output.
+If _'element'_[0] is not a valid integer it is treated as a string _'selector'_.
+All lines that contain the string will be selected.

+Stage 2

-The second value is a separator used to split the line in to N parts.
+If _'element'_[1] is a splitter character.
+The selected line is split in to N parts.

+If _'element'_[1] is "".
+The selected line is treated as a single part.

+Stage 3

-The third element is a number used to select the part (Zero based).
-If the seperator is defined but no part number is defined then the whole line is output.
+_'element'_[2] is a  ZERO based part number.
+The part is selected.
+If _'element'_[2] is >= number of parts then no part is selected.

+If _'element'_[2] is "".
+The then the whole line is selected even if _'element'_[1] has a splitter.

+Stage 4

+Any text after _'element'_[2] and a ',' is treated as a suffix.

+Each selected piece of text is returned after being appended with the suffix.
+If no text is selected then no suffix is appended.

+See the test file 'main_test.go' for examples of filters and their returned values.

 | Example | Description |
 | ----------- | ----------- |